 Military parade: Traditional event in Madrid, though has undergone some changes in recent years due to budget issues and political changes.
 This event usually includes most divisions of the Armed Forces, horses, armored vehicles, planes and helicopters.
 It will be crowded, so plan your strategy for getting there and getting away, especially if you have kids; parking lots nearby will probably be full or closed for security.
 Good to have a plan B and emergency meeting place, too, just in case (maybe front door of Centro Centro in Cibeles?),and remember that this will tie up city center for most of the morning, so don’t plan to drive anywhere in a hurry.
-Where and when: PENDING DETAILS FOR 2016 but parade usually does some part of the Castellana between Nuevos Ministerios and Plaza Neptuno, shorter or longer depending on the year’s schedule.
-October 12, USUALLY starts about 10.30AM and goes north to south.
+Where and when: PENDING DETAILS FOR FUTURE but parade usually does some part of the Castellana between Plaza de Lima and Colon, shorter or longer depending on the year’s schedule.
+October 12, USUALLY starts about 10.30-11AM and goes north to south.
 Website (still showing last year at end of September) http://www.defensa.gob.es/12octubre/

 Semana Cervantina / Cervantes Week: Themed cultural week in Alcalá de Henares, city near Madrid and birthplace of Miguel de Cervantes, 16-17th C. writer, author of the Quijote.
 Includes a market and cultural events.
 Where and when: Alcalá de Henares, northeast of Madrid, easy access by train and bus if you don’t want to drive.
-Dates October 7-12.
-Program at http://www.mercadocervantino.es/ and maybe additional info at http://www.semanacervantina.com/home/index.php
+Dates / info should be at these two sites: Program at http://www.mercadocervantino.es/ and maybe additional info at http://www.semanacervantina.com/home/index.php

 Sheep in the Streets!
 This is a must-see: calle Mayor, Puerta de Sol and calle Alcalá with a flock of sheep, people in traditional dress playing instruments and dancing in the street, big dogs and lots of horses.
 Fun for kids and their associated grown-ups!
-DATE IN 2016: SUNDAY OCTOBER 23.
-FOR MORE INFORMATION CLICK HERE.
-This is a week earlier than usual date, and scheduled time has changed: they’ll go through corner Bailen – Mayor around 11.30AM.
+They’ll probably go through corner Bailen – Mayor around 11.30AM.
 But remember: get there a little early, it’s fun to see the pre-event, while people in traditional dress wait for the sheep to arrive and the parade to start up calle Mayor.
 And be ready for some delays, sheep run on their own schedule.